open-contracting/eforms/docs/mapping.md

 If the value of this field is 0 then discard.
 Otherwise:

-- If the value of the `ancestor::efbc:StrategicProcurementStatistics/efbc:StatisticsCode` is "vehicles-zero-emission" or "vehicles-clean", get the corresponding item and map to it's `.quantity`.
+- If the value of the `ancestor::efbc:StrategicProcurementStatistics/efbc:StatisticsCode` is "vehicles-zero-emission" or "vehicles-clean", get the corresponding item and map to its `.quantity`.
 - If the value of `ancestor::efbc:StrategicProcurementStatistics/efbc:StatisticsCode` is "vehicles", get the value of `efbc:StatisticsNumeric` for each `ancestor::efbc:StrategicProcurementStatistics` with `efbc:StatisticsCode` equal to "vehicles-zero-emission" or "vehicles-clean" and subtract the sum of the values from the value of this field.
-Get the corresponding item and map the resulting value to it's `.quantity`.
+Get the corresponding item and map the resulting value to its `.quantity`.
 - If the value is 0 discard the item entirely.
 Otherwise map the the result to the item's `.quantity`.

 ```xml